LouisHatte/louishatte.github.io/README.md

 ## FEATURE IDEAS

-- Add a scroll indicator in View0.
+- Make scroll down indicator color dynamic in View0.
+- Add a part for skills in View1.
+- Add more details for each carousel slide with a modal.

 ## CODE IMPROVMENTS